Planning a very Norwegian vacay and want to visit 22 of the most beautiful places in Norway?

 Located in the Northern part of the country, Tromsø is a historic fishing village that is easily one of the most beautiful places in Norway if you want to see the Northern Lights.

-It’s also a major cultural and transportation hub for anyone planning to go above the Arctic Circle.
+It’s also a major cultural and transportation hub for anyone planning to go above the Arctic Circle and who wants to visit Tromso in winter.

 Plus, in the city’s historic center, you’ll find charming, historic wooden homes that are hundreds of years old, as well as The Arctic Cathedral, which dates back to 1965.
 It’s known for a distinct peaked roof and enormous stained-glass windows.